-One of the things I love about teaching in the Information Age is the ability to instantly get new ideas, helpful tips, and inspiration from social media.
-Facebook is stacked with educational pages full of quick ideas you can use in your classroom, even the next day.
-Here are 30 recommendations for the best teacher Facebook pages to follow, in no particular order.
+Facebook is stacked with educational pages full of great ideas you can use immediately in your classroom.
+Here are 40 recommendations for the best teacher Facebook pages to follow, in no particular order.

 You may recognize Joe from The Ellen DeGeneres Show and also maybe from his now well-known April Fools’ Day spelling test prank!
 Joe’s Facebook page is home to videos that showcase his teaching philosophy, which is most noteworthy because it’s all about bringing fun back into the classroom.